What Is Adoption?

 How Do I Choose an Adoptive Family?

+Although the questions people ask about adoption vary, often, the top adoption questions asked have to do with finding an adoptive family.
 One of the most important aspects of the adoption process is making sure you find the best adoptive family for you and your child.
 This includes where they live, how big their family is, what types of things they enjoy, how they plan on raising your child, and how much contact they want to share with you.

 If you work with an adoption agency, they will work with you to understand the type of family you want to raise your baby.
 They will then provide you with adoption profiles of families who match your preferences.
 When you find a family and select them to follow the same adoption plan, you will then enter into what’s referred to as a “match.”

 If you do not work with an adoption agency, you will likely have to find an adoptive family on your own.
 This can be achieved possibly through a family friend, a friend of a friend, or any other person you may know from your work, school, church, extra-curricular activities or in your community.
+However, it’s highly recommended that you work with an agency — they complete thorough screening on every family they work with to ensure you and your child will be safe working with them.

 Will I See My Child Again?